 Application deadline: January 15, 2018

-Course Level: Scholarships are available for pursuing doctoral programme.
+Course Level: The studentships are available for pursuing doctoral programme.

 Study Subject: EPFLinnovators PhD studies may be held in any of the 20 doctoral programmes within the EPFL.

-Number of Scholarships: There will be 2 calls, each aimed at selecting 18 excellent PhD candidates,
+Number of Awards: There will be 2 calls, each aimed at selecting 18 excellent PhD candidates,

 Eligible Countries: Citizens of any nationality may apply.